 The Peoples Cider Co. calls itself the first urban winery in West Michigan.
-This cidery isn’t located on a farm or orchard, but in an industrial office park about five minutes east of downtown Grand Rapids.
-Don’t let the untraditional location fool you.
+This cidery isn’t located on a farm or orchard, but in an industrial office park about five minutes east of downtown Grand Rapids, as well as a taproom on Leonard St. Don’t let the untraditional location fool you.
 While the tap room is small (about a dozen or so seats), the place is charming and guests can expect great service and even better cider.

 Using all local ingredients, the cider is bourbon-barrel-aged to create a premium dry cider.
 The owner of Peoples Cider isn’t afraid to experiment and at any given time, there will be new and amazing hard cider flavors on tap.
 Some regular favorites include Mrs. Sally Brown, Ginger Adams, and Morrison’s Ghost.

 Ridge Cider Co.